Exercise and Mental Health: A Guide

 Depression and the Terahertz Wave of Relief

 is a common mental condition that affects millions of people worldwide.
 According to the World Health Organization (WHO), depression is one of the leading causes of disability globally.
-While there are various treatments available for depression, such as medications and psychotherapy, there is currently no cure for the condition. is a relatively new field of research that involves the use of electromagnetic radiation with frequencies in the range to treat various medical conditions, including skin disorders, cancer, and pain.
+While there are various treatments available for depression, such as medications and psychotherapy, there is currently no cure for the condition. therapy is a relatively new field of research that involves the use of electromagnetic radiation with frequencies in the terahertz range to treat various medical conditions, including skin disorders, cancer, and pain.
 There is some preliminary research that suggests that terahertz radiation may have therapeutic effects on the brain, such as improving cognitive function and reducing inflammation.
 This has led some researchers to investigate the potential of terahertz technology in treating depression.

 What is Terahertz Technology?